APPENDIX "C"

 withdrawn.

-have two different outcomes.
+have three different outcomes.

 C6.4 Note that her reference was to knowing the consequences, not